denniszielke/phoenix/hints/create_aks_cluster.md

 The following is ** optional** (only for local kubectl)
 ![Copy kubeconfig to your local system](images/kubeconfig.png)

-5. Download the config file from ~/.kube/config to your local disk.
+a.
+Download the config file from ~/.kube/config to your local disk.
 If you are running windows do the following
 - Open a cmd.exe windows
 - Enter  to move to your user profile directory